-To support the efforts of the City of Baltimore and the BPD in implementation of the 2017 Consent Decree, through funding from the Ford Foundation, the National Police Foundation currently serves as a Technical Advisor to BPD, providing subject matter expertise and other support to BPD on a broad array of reforms the department is currently undertaking.
-So far, the National Police Foundation team has supported BPD in completing a Technology Resource Study, which was approved by the Monitoring Team and accepted by the Federal Judge in June 2018; completing a Staffing Study, which was approved by the Monitoring Team and accepted by the Federal Judge in September 2018; and is currently supporting BPD’s development of a Community Engagement Strategy, including conducting focus groups and an inventory of ongoing community engagement at the BPD.
-Read the Technology Resource Study, Staffing Study, or visit the BPD Consent Decree Website.
+To support the efforts of the City of Baltimore and the BPD in implementation of the consent decree, through funding from the Ford Foundation, the National Police Foundation (NPF) currently serves as a Technical Advisor to BPD.
+NPF is providing subject matter expertise and other support to BPD on a broad array of reforms the department is currently undertaking.
+So far, the NPF team has supported BPD in completing a Technology Resource Study and a Staffing Study, and supported BPD’s development of a Community Policing Plan.
+NPF staff are currently assisting BPD with their implementation of “Ethical Policing is Courageous” training, a peer intervention program, and development of neighborhood policing plans.

-The National Police Foundation staff works in partnership with subject matter experts to address key areas identified for the BPD Technical Assistance for Consent Decree Compliance (TACDC).
-In collaboration with the BPD, the NPF teams develop unique strategies tailored to Baltimore and to the requested compliance area.
+The NPF staff works in partnership with subject matter experts to address key areas identified for the BPD Technical Assistance for Consent Decree Compliance.
+In collaboration with the BPD, the NPF develops unique strategies tailored to Baltimore and to the requested compliance area.
 Generally, the technical assistance includes:

 The National Police Foundation’s Technical Assistance for the BPD Implementation of Consent Decree Remedial Measures is funded by the Ford Foundation.

 Technical assistance; consent decree; compliance; staffing; technology; resource assessment; community policing; focus groups; community engagement